 Hello there!
-Our blog writer, Tyler, is starting a new series of blog posts called “Genealogists of the Past.”
+Our blog writer, Tyler, is starting a new series of blog posts called “Voices of Genealogy.”
 This series will be a collection of interviews from people who were young (early teens to early 20s) genealogists from different decades!
-Our first interview comes from experienced genealogist and book writer, Ben Nicholls!
-So, if you began genealogy as a teenager or a young adult in the 2000s, 1990s, 1980s, 1970s, or beyond, please consider contacting our co-founder, Tyler, for an interview.
+These interviews will highlight the stories of professional genealogists, show how the field of family history has changed over the years, and promote younger people in family history by showing that even experienced and professional genealogists started at a young age.
+Our second interview comes from experienced genealogist, Kale Hobbes!
+So if you began genealogy as a teenager or a young adult in the 2000s, 1990s, 1980s, 1970s, or beyond, please consider contacting our co-founder, Tyler, for an interview.

 A little Info on Kale…

 Kale Hobbes, better known as “Leprechaunrabbit” on his social media venues, has been doing genealogy research for nearly 50 years!
 He began his genealogy journey back in 1972; his grandmother and 3rd grade teacher helped introduce him to family history research when he was only nine years old.
 In the time since, Kale has become a very successful genealogist, running his own blog site, “Down the Rabbit Hole.”
 He is also very active in the genealogy community on Twitter and Instagram, being an #AncestryHour Ambassador and is involved in #genchat.
 Now, Kale has agreed to be the second interview of Tyler’s “Voices of Genealogy” series to talk about how the past five decades has changed the field of genealogy.

 - Give us a brief introduction about yourself.

 - On Twitter, I am the long-eared bunny bartender from #genchat and an #AncestryHour Ambassador: SirLeprechaunrabbit® I can be found on most of the social media venues, as “leprchaunrabbit.”